aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 The following assumptions are made when exploring a hex:

-➢ The party starts exploring wherever they enter the hex, and travel in a manner that allows them to pass from sub-hex to sub-hex in the most efficient manner – usually by moving left to right to left, or up then down then up.
+- The party starts exploring wherever they enter the hex, and travel in a manner that allows them to pass from sub-hex to sub-hex in the most efficient manner – usually by moving left to right to left, or up then down then up.
 Of course, the party can declare they’re exploring the hex in any manner they see fit.

-➢ **Entering a sub-hex is enough to discover whatever feature or lair is to be found within it, unless it is cunningly concealed, invisible or otherwise difficult to perceive**.
+- **Entering a sub-hex is enough to discover whatever feature or lair is to be found within it, unless it is cunningly concealed, invisible or otherwise difficult to perceive**.
 In such cases there should be some condition that must be met for discovering the feature (“the Ossified Pyramid is only visible in the light of a full moon”).
-It is also possible that certain features, especially those of a magical nature, are not noticed until the proper conditions are met.
+It is als- possible that certain features, especially those of a magical nature, are not noticed until the proper conditions are met.

-➢ The adventurers are moving at a rate generally equivalent to cautious dungeon movement; they’ve got decent chances to notice tracks, avoid ambushes, etc.
+- The adventurers are moving at a rate generally equivalent to cautious dungeon movement; they’ve got decent chances to notice tracks, avoid ambushes, etc.

-➢ As a general rule, creatures that lair within a given sub-hex will leave signs of their presence in the ring of sub-hexes immediately surrounding their lair.
+- As a general rule, creatures that lair within a given sub-hex will leave signs of their presence in the ring of sub-hexes immediately surrounding their lair.

-➢ For every day spent searching roll for random encounters as per the terrain.
+- For every day spent searching roll for random encounters as per the terrain.

-➢ If the party engages in combat reduce the number of sub-hexes that can be explored for the day by one for each encounter, regardless of injuries.
+- If the party engages in combat reduce the number of sub-hexes that can be explored for the day by one for each encounter, regardless of injuries.

-➢ It is assumed that the adventurers camp in the final sub-hex they search for the day.
+- It is assumed that the adventurers camp in the final sub-hex they search for the day.
 Otherwise, they may, if desired, establish a base camp guarded by mercenaries to use as a relatively safe place to stay (and a place for injured characters to recover).
 If the party is retreating to a base camp established elsewhere reduce the number of subhexes explored per day by 1.
 The base camp must either be in the hex being explored or within three miles of that hex.

-➢ A base camp is a stationary location to which the adventurers return every night.
+- A base camp is a stationary location to which the adventurers return every night.
 It allows the party to fortify a single location to be as defensible as possible, as well as provide a location where any injured can recover from wounds through rest, if needed.

 Characters have a 1 in 6 chance of discovering any monster tracks when they enter a new sub-hex (rolled once for the party, not each character).
 If a member of the party is an experienced outdoorsperson or elf this chance is increased to 1-2 in 6.
 This assumes that there is, in fact, a monster lairing within that specific subhex and that the monster can leave some sort of tracks; it serves to give advance warning that a threat may be lurking within.